 Use Google Drive files offline on your Chromebook

-You can use Google Drive files offline.
-This includes Docs, Sheets, Slides, and more.
+You can use some Google Drive files offline.
+These include Docs, Sheets, Slides, and other file types.

 1. Go to your Google Drive Settings.